dryan/decss/README.md

 See [the variables.scss file](https://github.com/dryan/decss/blob/master/sass/variables.scss) for the complete list of options.
 Customizing the SASS files requires [bourbon.io](http://bourbon.io).

+## Multi-screen Syncing

+To syncronize presentations across multiple devices, you will need to run an instance of [decss-sync](https://github.com/dryan/decss-sync).
+On the deck element, set the `data-sync-server` attribute to point to your sync server.

 ## JavaScript API

 Once the deck is setup, the `window.Decss` variable will point to the current Deck object.
 This object has several properties and methods you may use.
 Properties and methods beginning with `__` are considered private and are subject to change in the future.